Murtazahussan/volcanobot_sim/README.md

-# volcanobot_sim
+# Volcanobot_Sim
 ##########################   Simulation Based 3D Mapping Using 2 RP-Lidars in Vertical and Horizontal ########################

-# INSTALLATION FOR Simulation Setup:
+# INSTALLATION FOR Simulation Setup

 (.) cd catkin_ws/src